Global FKRP Registry Steering Committee

 Katherine Dianne Mathews is Professor of Paediatrics and Neurology at the University of Iowa.
-She has served as Director of the Division of Pediatric Neurology since 2001 (expanded to the division of Neurology, Behavior and Development in 2008).
-She was involved in the early efforts to map the gene for FSHD, and was instrumental in setting up FSHD genetic testing at the University of Iowa.
+She is Vice Chair of Clinical Research for the Department of Pediatrics.
 Her research activities are focused on clinical aspects of muscular dystrophies, with the goal of improving outcomes.
-Dr. Mathews runs an active clinical service, and has been director of the MDA clinic for the past 14 years.
+She has directed a natural history study in the dystroglycanopathies as part of the University of Iowa Wellstone Muscular Dystrophy Specialized Research Center for >15 years.
 She is on the MDA Medical Advisory Committee and the FSH Society’s Scientific Advisory Board.
+Dr. Mathews runs an active clinical service and has been director of the MDA clinic for >20 years.

 Volker Straub is the Deputy Dean, Harold Macmillan Professor of Medicine and Professor of Neuromuscular Genetics at the Institute of Translational and Clinical Research at Newcastle University, United Kingdom.
 He is the Director of the university’s John Walton Muscular Dystrophy Research Centre and holds honorary clinical appointments with the Newcastle upon Tyne Hospitals NHS Foundation Trust and the North Tees and Hartlepool NHS Foundation Trust.

 Volker was trained as a paediatric neurologist at the University of Düsseldorf and the University of Essen in Germany.
 He wrote his PhD thesis on Duchenne muscular dystrophy (DMD) and worked as a postdoctoral research fellow in Dr Kevin Campbell’s laboratory at the Howard Hughes Medical Institute at the University of Iowa in Iowa City, Iowa, USA, on limb girdle muscular dystrophies (LGMD).